T20X/notes/asm.md

 Little endian multibyte numbers are stored in memory starting with the least significant bytes.

 The advantage of little endian is that we can discard the most significant bytes effectively converting the number from a wider format to a narrower one, like 8 bytes.

+# division

+the same asm command idiv used for division and modulo calc.
+It takes even for int about 20-30 cycles.
+And there is normally only one on core...It is smart mostly to avoid it  by using some clever bit magic if you optimize at least with O2.

 # syscall